Can I Have a Garden Office or Garden Room With a Toilet and Kitchen?

-This is a very common question in the world of garden room construction; can I have a garden office with a toilet and kitchen?
+This is a very common question in the world of garden room construction; can I have a garden office or Garden Room with a toilet and kitchen?
 The simple answer is usually yes.
 The main aspects involved are running power to the garden room for lighting, water heating and ventilation, the supply of fresh water from the mains and the removal of wastewater.

 Electricity to your garden office is something that is completed with every build.
 All buildings require this in order to be functional and is usually connected via the mains from the house.
 Cables are run via a trench under the garden back up to your home.
 Alternatively, you could opt for the eco-friendly choice of solar panels which can be applied to the roof of the garden building or as panels set up in your garden.
 This would be something you would need to research and fully consider prior to starting your build.

-If you are thinking about adding a shower or bath into your garden office because you will also want to use it as a guest house at particular times of the year, you will most certainly need ventilation.
+If you are thinking about adding a shower or bath into your garden office or garden room because you will also want to use it as a guest house at particular times of the year, you will most certainly need ventilation.
 Windows will provide a certain amount but in order to prevent mould, mildew and condensation you will need to install an extractor fan.

-In order to be able to build your garden office with a toilet and kitchen, we will need to be able to have easy access to connect the drainage.
+In order to be able to build your garden office with a toilet, shower and kitchen, we will need to be able to have easy access to connect the drainage.
 This process would, of course, involve digging a deeper trench then normal through your garden so you will need to be prepared for a little more disruption than normal it is important that all water pipes run below the ground freezing level.
 The waste will need to be carried away by the sewer which will involve connecting up to the nearest available one.
 This will all require a check of the lay of the land, be able to run sufficiently and will be signed off by building regulations.

 Installing Hot Water